Research into treatments for prostate cancer

 - Finding out about radiotherapy side effects

-- Internal radiotherapy for bone metastases
+- Internal radiotherapy for cancer spread to the bone

 - Finding out how radiotherapy affects the immune system